driftingly/rector-laravel/README.md

 This package is a [Rector](https://github.com/rectorphp/rector) extension developed by the Laravel community.

-Rules additional first party packages are included as well e.g. Cashier and Livewire.
+Rules for additional first party packages are included as well e.g. Cashier and Livewire.

 Install the `RectorLaravel` package as dependency: